daptiv/style-guide/README.md

 # Style Guide
-Common styles and pattern library for daptiv
+Common styles and pattern library for daptiv.
+You can view the style guide [here](https://daptiv.github.io/style-guide).

 # Install